-Bryony is currently composing the music for Damon Gameau’s new feature documentary 2040.
-She has recently completed work on the TV series’ Mustangs FC for Matchbox Pictures/ABC TV and Sisters for EndelmolShine/Network Ten.
+Bryony is currently composing the music for Damon Gameau’s new feature documentary 2040, the second series of Mustangs FC for Matchbox Pictures/ABC TV and Lambs of God for Lingo Pictures/EndelmolShine/Foxtel.
 Bryony’s score for Barracuda was awarded “Best Music for a Mini-Series or Telemovie” at the 2017 APRA Screen Music Awards.
 Her work on Berlin Syndrome won “Best Original Score” at this year’s FCCA Awards.

 Bryony is one of Australia’s most sought-after screen composers.
 She brings a classical rigour and insider’s perspective to her work.

 - Cate Shortland’s Berlin Syndrome (winner “Best Original Score” 2017 FCCA Awards)

 - Mark Lamprell’s Goddess

 - Please Like Me (ABC TV, 4 series)

 - Barracuda (Matchbox Pictures/ABC TV, winner “Best Music for a Mini-Series or Telemovie” 2017 APRA Screen Music Awards)